notpresident35/awesome-learn-gamedev/README.md

 [DemoFox](https://blog.demofox.org) - A blog with lots and lots of programming, graphics, and math tutorials and breakdowns.

+[Bit101](http://www.bit-101.com/blog/) - A blog on mathy-programmer things with some tutorials and breakdowns.

 [Essence of Linear Algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) - A video series meant as a supplement for a class on Linear Algebra, made by 3Blue1Brown.